SAP/project-sailor/docs/tutorial.rst

 Configuration
 =============

-Before using the functions provided as part of project "Sailor" you will have to configure the package to work with your SAP systems.
-For a detailed description of the configuration please refer to the :doc:`Getting started guide<../introduction>`.
+Before using the functions provided as part of project "Sailor," you will have to configure the package to work with your SAP systems.
+For a detailed description of the configuration, please refer to the :doc:`Getting started guide<../introduction>`.

-To start using project "Sailor" execute the following commands to load the required packages.
+To start using project "Sailor," execute the following commands to load the required packages.
 Since the standard data format that is used in project "Sailor" are pandas dataframes, we also import the pandas library.
 You can import the required packages like this: